AZProductions/Kookaburra/README.md

 ## Instructions
 Open Kookaburra by double clicking the icon on the **Desktop** or **Start menu**.

+## Get started
+In kookaburra you can choose between using the terminal and scripting with **'.kookaburra'** files.
+In this guide we wil only cover the topic of programming you own applications.

+1. Create and open a folder with nothing inside.

 ## Security
 We at AZ Software take security very seriously, that's why on every release page we always show the checksum.
 You can use online tools to check if the SHA-256 match up.